Particl-Community/academy/basicswap-dex/basicswap_technicals.rst

 .. meta::

-      :description lang=en: Discover the technology that powers the BasicSwap decentralized DEX.
-Unrestricted crypto trading in complete privacy.
+      :description lang=en: Dive deep into the underlying technology that enables BasicSwap DEX, the world's most secure and decentralized DEX.

 :term:`BasicSwap <BasicSwap>` is a cross-chain and highly secure :term:`DEX <DEX>` (decentralized exchange) that lets you trade cryptocurrencies without middleman interference using atomic swaps.
 Its distributed ledger technology enables users to place or accept swap offers without fees, promoting a free and open trading environment devoid of central points of failure.